-Our own George Sette is back with his well thought out and detailed analysis of this major Kentucky Derby prep and points race.
+Our own George Sette is back with his well thought out and detailed analysis of the 2019 Wood Memorial, a major Kentucky Derby prep and points race.

 Aqueduct Race # 10 $750,000.00 Grade 2 Wood Memorial One Mile & 1/8 Estimated Post Time 6:00PM

 It’s always a very special racing day in New York when the Wood Memorial is run typically a month or so away from the Kentucky Derby, the Run for the Roses.
 It’s a Grade 2 but I’ve always approached this race like a Grade 1.
 In fact, the locals will always call it “Wood Memorial Day”.
 It sports a fabulous racing card inclusive with the Grade 3 Bayshore & Excelsior, the Grade 2 Gazelle, and yes, the Grade 1 Carter Handicap, always a compelling race with this year being what I feel could be a 2 horse race ( I like World of Trouble & Vino Rosso to fill the exacta)

 The undercard is special.
 I’m hoping there’s a good live turnout at Aqueduct which has changed so significantly, in my opinion, over the years.
 The 2019 Wood Memorial will likely produce two Kentucky Derby horses.
 It’s a very competitive field with many colts looking to improve further from their recent efforts, some of which have been their career best, with others perhaps a continued stepping stone towards what could be their career best race to date.